Updated: March 1, 2026

 - Official application form: Completed and signed by the applicant or their legal representative, and the signature needs to be notarized

-- Birth certificate: Must include the names of both of your parents
+- Long-form birth certificate: Must include the names of both of your parents

 - The ID of your Portuguese parent(s) or grandparent(s)